-Those who would like to learn about the Savior's love begin with a willingness to consider that the scriptural essence of love might be something very different from what they are either used to hearing or have come to expect.
-If one approaches learning about the Savior's love with a casual, self-satisfied attitude, only varying portions of the fulness can be realized.
-This is not to say that we are incapable of loving or that the love of the Savior is beyond our grasp, but merely that truly understanding the love of the Savior is profoundly simple and untainted by humankind's ways.
-The teachings that help us understand Christ's love are not wrought with distractions or pomp of their own, and therein lies the danger.
-With such a clean and simple approach to love, even Saints are tempted to spruce it up a bit, add our own agendas, become satisfied with a status quo vision, or allow the views of the world to define our understanding.
-When properly understood, however, the love of the Savior provides direction for all mankind.
-The scriptures and prophetic teachings accurately frame the love of God and the Savior.
+John approaches love in its fullest sense, and those who study his writings must be willing to consider that the scriptural essence of love might be something different from what they are either used to hearing or have come to expect.
+If one approaches John's text with a casual, self-satisfied attitude, only varying portions of the fulness can be realized.
+That is not to say that we are incapable of loving or that the love John describes is beyond our grasp but merely that John's message of love is profoundly simple.
+It is not wrought with distractions or pomp of its own.
+Therein lies the danger.
+With such a clean doctrine, we are tempted to spruce it up a bit, add our own agendas, become satisfied with a status quo vision, or allow the views of the world to define our doctrine.
+When properly understood, the love described in John's works provides direction for all mankind.